Optimal Source Codes for Timely Updates: Proofs

 Heuristically, our proof can be understood as follows.
-Denote by $S_k$, $k\in \mathbb{N}$, the time instant at which the $k$th symbol from $\X$ is received, and by $R_k$ the age accumulated between time instants $S_{k-1}$ and $S_k$.
-Then, the asymptotic average age is roughly
+We note that the asymptotic average age is roughly

-We will see that, in fact, $S_k - S_{k-1}$ are iid.
-Thus, if $\{R_k\}_{k=1}^\infty$, too, was an iid sequence, we would obtain the asymptotic average age to be $\E{R_1}/{\E{S_2-S_1}}$ by the standard Renewal Reward Theorem~\cite{ross1996stochastic}.
+It is easy to see that $\{Y_k\}_{k=1}^{\infty}$ is an iid sequence.
+Thus, if $\{R_k\}_{k=1}^\infty$, too, was an iid sequence, we would obtain the asymptotic average age to be $\E{R_1}/{\E{Y_1}}$ by the standard Renewal Reward Theorem~\cite{ross1996stochastic}.
 Unfortunately, this is not the case.
 But it turns out that the dependence in sequence $\{R_k\}$ is only between consecutive terms.
 Therefore, we can obtain the same conclusion as above by dividing the sum $\sum_{k=1}^\infty R_k$ into the sum of odd terms and even terms, each of which is in turn a sum of iid random variables.